 Gels are Conducive for the Color Temperature Adjustment: Many a time, cool colors don’t work for your landscape shots and you require warm colors to spice up them.
 This is where lighting gels come into play as they will allow you to adjust the color temperature in your photos.
 With warm colors like red, yellow, and orange, you can portray an amazing landscape composition.

-Focus on the Natural Look: Getting the natural look of a photo is something every photographer aspires.
-The perfect time to achieve the benefit of a flash is to shoot just before the sunrise and just after the sunset.
 In such situations, you should set the flash low along with lighting gels to derive the maximum benefit of a flash.
 Don’t forget to experiment with your flash to notch up a warmer and natural appearance.

 You have to ask yourself 3 questions before you decide to use the fill flash.
 Is there a shadow on the subject?
 Is the light behind the subject more than in front?
 Are you close enough to use fill flash?
-Alright, when a person is tuned up for being snapped, it’s nothing unnatural that a shadow can fall on the entire him or a part of him.
-This is where fill flash comes into play.

-For example, if a person gears up to be shot wearing a cap outdoor amid sunlight, the shadow of the cap will fall across his eyes.
+For example, if a person gears up to be shot wearing a cap outdoors amid sunlight, the shadow of the cap will fall across his eyes.
 Fill flash will illuminate this darker area and even out the exposure across the subject.

 Next, if the presence of light is more behind than in the front, the photo you will capture will be underexposed.
 You may view this difference with your naked eye but the camera is not able to read this like your eyes.
 Last but not least is your distance from the scene.

-Even if the first 2 situations exist in your photography scene, if you are not adjacent to the subject, the positive impact of the fill flash in your subject is unlikely.
+Even if the first 2 situations exist in your photography scene, if you are not adjacent to the subject, the positive impact of the fill flash on your subject is unlikely.
 This is because your built-in flash is capable of illuminating a subject 9 feet away from your indoor.
 When it comes to outdoor and scintillating locations, the distance can get a bit higher due to the availability of lights.

 You have predominantly two options for using Fill Flash- a built-in camera flash and an external dedicated flashgun.
 If you use a pop-up camera flash, you will have a flash mode called “Fill in”.
-Generally, the camera feeds an automatic amount of flash when a scene is snapped but depending on the camera, you can even manually operate the flash output.
+Generally, the camera automatically feeds a certain amount of flash when you snap a scene, but depending on the camera, you can also manually operate the flash output.

 The mode can be selected either from an on-camera button or from the menu.
 When it comes to deploying an external dedicated flashgun, there are basically 2 options.
 If you leverage the camera’s dedication, it will dispatch information to the external flashgun on how much light to output.

 In this particular mode, you will set the “fill in” mode from the camera menu and capture it in one of the camera’s auto modes.
 The upside of the dedicated mode is, it can work out the accurate flash output if the subject has a varying distance.
-Contrariwise, it also has a downside if there is an alteration in the other light sources.
-This alteration will impact the final exposure of a photo.

 The second option you have is to use the manual flash.
 In this mode, you can set a power level to output a particular amount of light in shooting.
 In order to get the right balance in a manual flash, you have to do a bit of an experiment.